b1gry4n/foundation-seed/README.md

 # Foundation Seed

-A structured Unity foundation designed for AI-assisted development workflows.
+A basic structured Unity foundation designed for AI-assisted development workflows meant to be extended.

 Designed to give AI tools a predictable, structured environment to operate in to reduce drift and keeping projects stable as they evolve.